-Autopilot mode is active only in activity mode (i.e. not in explorer or timetable modes).
+Autopilot mode is enabled with the related checkbox in the Experimental Options.
+It is active only in activity mode (i.e. not in explorer or timetable modes).

 When starting the game with any activity, you are in player driving mode.
 If you press Alt+A, you enter the autopilot mode: you are in the loco's cabview with the train moving autonomously accordingly to path and station stops and of course respecting speed limits and signals.
 You still have control over the horn, bell, lights, doors, and some other controls that do not affect train movement.
 The main levers are controlled by the autopilot mode, and indications are correct.